cdfoundation/sig-mlops/roadmap/2020/MLOpsRoadmap2020.md

     <td>Governance processes for managing the release cycle of MLOps assets, including Responsible AI principles</td>
     <td>MLOps as a process extends governance requirements into areas beyond those typically considered as part of conventional DevOps practices.
 It is necessary to be able to extend auditing and traceability of MLOps assets all the way back into the data that is chosen for the purposes of training models in the first instance.
 MLOps tooling will need to provide mechanisms for managing the release of new training sets for the purposes of training, with the consideration that many data scientists may be working on a given model, and more than one model may be trained against a specific instance of a training data set.
 Customers must have the capability to retain a history of prior versions of training data and be able to recreate specific environments as the basis of new avenues of investigation, remedial work or root cause analysis, potentially under forensic conditions.</br></br>
     The training process is predicated upon the idea of setting predefined success criteria for a given training session.
 Tooling should make it easy for data science teams to clearly and expressively declare success criteria against which an automated training execution will be evaluated, such that no manual intervention is required to determine when a particular training run meets the standard required for promotion to a staging environment.</br></br>
     Tooling should also offer the ability to manage competitive training of model variants against each other as part of automated batch training activities.
-This could involve predefined sets of hyperparameters to test in parallel training executions, use of smart hyperparameter tuning libraries as part of training scripts, or evolutionary approaches to iteratively creating model variants.</br></br>
+This could involve predefined sets of hyper-parameters to test in parallel training executions, use of smart hyper-parameter tuning libraries as part of training scripts, or evolutionary approaches to iteratively creating model variants.</br></br>
     It should be possible to promote preferred candidate models into staging environments for integration and acceptance testing using a defined set of automated governance criteria and providing a full audit trail that can be retained across the lifetime of the ML asset being created.</br></br>
     Tooling should permit the selective promotion of specific model versions into target production environments with the assumption that customers may need to manage multiple live versions of any given model in production for multiple client environments.
 Again, this requires a persistent audit trail for each deployment.</br></br>
 	It should be assumed that the decision-making nature of ML-based products will require that any incident or defect in a production environment may result in the need for a formal investigation or root-cause analysis, potentially as part of a compliance audit or litigation case.
 Tooling should facilitate the ability to easily walk backwards through audit trail pathways to establish the full state of all assets associated with a given deployment and all governance decisions associated.
 This should be implemented in such a way as to be easily initiated by non-technical staff and provide best efforts at non-repudiation and tamper protection of any potential evidence.</br></br>